-Students who find themselves in violation of any of the disciplinary policies described in this section should, on their own initiative, confess the situation to their parents and then seek out a teacher, counselor, or administrator to tell them about the situation.
-If other students are involved in the violation, the student should speak to them first and encourage them to speak to their parents and then to the school authorities.
+Students who find themselves in violation of any of the disciplinary policies described in this section should, on their own initiative, confess the situation to their parents/guardians and seek out a teacher, counselor, or administrator to tell them about the situation.
+If other students are involved in the violation, the student should speak to them first and encourage them to speak to their parents/guardians and to the school authorities.

-The disciplinary consequences may be less for students who seek out their parents and the school authorities about an issue because one of the purposes of discipline is to lead the person to repentance.
+The purpose of discipline is to lead a person to repentance; disciplinary consequences may be less for students who seek out their parents/guardians and the school authorities on their own.